codenoble/cache-crispies/README.md

 - Run `bundle exec appraisal install` to update all of the appropriate gemfiles.
 - Run `bundle exec appraisal rspec` to ensure all tests are passing.
 - Check the `rspec` output around test coverage.
 Try to maintain `LOC (100.0%) covered`, if at all possible.
-- After pushing up your pull request, check the status from [https://circleci.com/](CircleCI) and [https://codeclimate.com/](Code Climate) to ensure they pass.
+- After pushing up your pull request, check the status from [CircleCI](https://circleci.com) and [Code Climate](https://codeclimate.com) to ensure they pass.

 License
 -------